 - Take care to log callsigns accurately, especially multipliers: it is well worth taking an extra couple of seconds to confirm a callsign, rather than risk having the QSO points and multiplier disallowed in checking

 - Thanks to our generous sponsors, there are numerous trophies and plaques up for grabs

 - In addition to any trophies or plaques, category winners in each continent and country earn winners’ certificates

 - There are participation certificates for everyone who submits an entry with as little as one valid QSO - no excuses now!

-- Send in your Cabrillo files before the end of October deadline
+- Send in your Cabrillo log files (not ADIF) before the end of October:

 - The Cabrillo file format for OCDX is specified here